 The goals of the Summer Camp at NDSU include introducing tribal college students to STEM disciplines and career opportunities, exposing them to city and campus life, attracting them to four year STEM programs, and engaging tribal high school and college faculty in career improvement and lesson development.
 This two-week camp is usually offered in the first two weeks of June each year.
 The camp has two tracks, tribal college student track, and instructor and teacher track.
+The student track was expanded Summer of 2015 into a two-tiered approach to give students who have previously participated in University Summer Camp a more research focused experience.
+The intention of this expansion is to give returning students a different experience with STEM research and more opportunity to consider enrolling at NDSU or UND in a STEM related program.
+This second tier is part of the ND EPSCoR NATURE+ program that aims to improve enrollment and retention of Native Americans in ND college and university STEM related programs.

 In 2015, twelve American Indian students from three tribal colleges participated in the NATURE Summer Camp June 1-12.
 Concurrently, six Tribal college faculty and two Reservation high school math/science teachers worked together with the faculty from NDSU and UND to develop lesson plans for the high school summer camps in June and July at the tribal college sites and for the upcoming Sunday Academy sessions, held one Sunday a month through the academic year 2015-2016.
 A two-day workshop was held the end of July at NDSU for the tribal college faculty and teachers to practice and perfect the hands-on activities in the lesson plans they developed for the Sunday Academy for the upcoming academic year.